The conference facilities are also opened up to allow for workshops.

 Timings & Location: 09.30-12.30 on Friday 2nd November in Conference room 6/7

-Details: This workshop is primarily targeted at Marine Scotland representatives, NGOs and the CHais of the Inshore Fishery Groups.
-It will provide a key opportunity to learn more about SIFIDS and what its objectives are.
-The workshop will allow attendees to express their views on how SIFIDS could assist management and how they believe it should be implemented if used for inshore fishery management.
-The workshop will provide vital information on how the different Marine Scotland teams perceive the system and how they believe it should be implemented and managed.
-From this Work Package 9 will be able to develop relevant estimates of capital and working costs if the system was made operational.
-Further more, the workshop will assist in developing the WPs final recemmendations for how SIFIDS could be deployed into the real world.
+Details: This invitation-only workshop is primarily targeted at Marine Scotland representatives, NGOs and the Chairs of the Inshore Fishery Groups.
+It will provide attendees a key opportunity to learn more about SIFIDS and what its objectives are.
+The workshop will allow attendees to express their views on how SIFIDS could assist inshore fishery management and how they believe it should be implemented if made operational.
+The workshop will provide researchers vital information on how the different Marine Scotland teams perceive the system.
+From this, Work Package 9 will be able to develop relevant estimates of capital and working costs if the system was applied throughout the Scottish inshore fishing fleet.
+Furthermore, the workshop will assist in developing the WPs final recommendations for how SIFIDS could be deployed into the real world.